Skip to Content

 What They Look Like (Because I Want My Home to Look Nice)

-I ordered the “sand” colored sheets and my first impression was that they looked a little less “natural” and a little more “neutral” than I was hoping.
+I ordered the Extra Luxe sheets “natural sand” colored sheets, and my first impression was that they looked a little less “natural” and a little more “neutral” than I was hoping.
 They’re kind of a golden-tan color that I was hoping would be more linen-colored in person.
-I don’t dislike the color, and it has actually grown on me, and I will say that it’s pretty true to the color pictured.
+I don’t dislike the color, though, and it has actually grown on me.
+I will say that it’s pretty true to the color pictured.

-I probably would have chosen something a little bolder, like the terracotta, sage, or even rosewood pink, but I haven’t decided what color I’m going to paint the bedroom yet, so I went with a color that would go with all of the (many) wall color ideas I have in mind.
-Since all of the Miracle Sheets colors work pretty well together, once I paint, I might get another set in a coordinating color so that I can mix and match.
+I probably would have chosen something a little bolder, like the Eucalyptus Sage or even Rosewood, but I haven’t decided what color I’m going to paint the bedroom yet, so I went with a color that would go with all of the (many) wall color ideas I have in mind.
+Since all of the Miracle Made colors work pretty well together, once I paint, I might get another set in a coordinating color so that I can mix and match.

 How do Miracle Sheets feel?